Your 10-second guide to today's Australian building approvals report

-This morning the ABS will release its latest building approvals report for November, a release that will be heavily scrutinised given recent signs of softening in the Australian housing market.
+This morning the ABS will release its latest building approvals report for August, a release that will be heavily scrutinised given signs the upswing in residential construction may be at or nearing its peak.

 Here’s the state of play.

-- It was the first time ever that multi-dwelling approvals outnumbered those for detached houses over a 12-month period.

-- The surge in multi-dwelling approvals comes amidst reports that new apartment prices in some capital cities are already falling, suggesting that supply gluts may be potentially forming.

-- The value of total buildings approved rose by 6.4% having fallen in the two months prior.
-The value of residential building increased by 9.8% while the value of non-residential building slid 1.0%, the third decline in a row.
+- In July, the total value of buildings approved jumped by 7.8%.
+Residential increased by 5.9% while non-residential jumped by 12.2%, the third gain in a row.

-- In November economists expect some statistical payback for the strength seen in October, forecasting that approvals will decline by 3.0%.

-The report will be released at 11.30am AEDT.
+The report will be released at 11.30am AEST.
 Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts